 Time: 6 hours

-Amenities: West Linton has a well-stocked Co-Op and a restaurant with a licensed bar.
-There are also some bed and breakfast options.
+Amenities: West Linton has a well-stocked Co-Op and The Gordon Arms hotel which is great for dinner and has a licensed bar.

 Cool things to see: